 be conducted expressly under observation of confidentiality and the fundamental

-4. The ombudsperson and the chairperson of the Commission decide on requests to
+principle of the presumption of innocence. - The ombudsperson and the chairperson of the Commission decide on requests to

-5. All members and offices of the university must assist the ombudsperson and the
+view files and the provision of information at their due discretion. - All members and offices of the university must assist the ombudsperson and the

 Commission in fulfilling their duties, including by preparing written statements.